-"And what did you say to him?" said Mr. Barlow.
-Harry.
-Why, Sir, I told him, how naughty and cruel it was; and I asked him, how he would like to be beaten in that manner by somebody that was stronger than himself?
-Mr. B. And what answer did he make you?
-H. He said that it was his daddy's ass, and so that he had a right to beat it; and that if I said a word more he would beat me.
-Mr. B. And what answer did you make: any?
-H. I told him, if it was his father's ass, he should not use it ill; for that we were all God's creatures, and that we should love each other, as he loved us all-and that as to beating me, if he struck me, I had a right to strike him again, and would do it, though he was almost as big again as I was.
-Mr. B. And did he strike you?
-H. Yes, Sir: he endeavoured to strike me upon the head with his stick, but I dodged, and so it fell upon my shoulder; and he was going to strike me again, but I darted at him, and knocked him down, and then he began blubbering, and begged me not to hurt him.
-Mr. B. It is not uncommon for those who are most cruel, to be at the same time most cowardly: but what did you?
-H. Sir, I told him, I did not want to hurt him; but that, as he had meddled with me, I would not let him rise till he had promised me not to hurt the poor beast any more, which he did, and then I let him go about his business.
+"Indeed, sir," said Harry, "I think so.
+And I remember, as I was walking along the road some days past, I saw a little naughty boy that used a poor jackass very ill indeed.
+The poor animal was so lame that he could hardly stir; and yet the boy beat him with a great stick as violently as he was able, to make him go on faster."
+"And what did you say to him ?" said Mr Barlow.
+Harry .- Why, sir, I told him how naughty and cruel it was; and I asked him how he would like to be beaten in that manner by somebody that was stronger than himself?
+Mr B.-And what answer did he make you?
+H.-He said, that it was his daddy's ass, and so that he had a right to beat it; and that if I said a word more he would beat me.
+Mr B .- And what answer did you make; any?
+H .-- I told him, if it was his father's ass, he should not use it ill; for that we were all God's creatures, and that we should love each other, as He loved us all; and that as to beating me, if he struck me I had a right to strike him again, and would do it, though he was almost as big again as I was.
+Mr B .- And did he strike you?
+H.-Yes, sir.
+He endeavoured to strike me upon the head with his stick, but I dodged, and so it fell upon my shoulder; and he was going to strike me again, but I darted at him, and knocked him down, and then he began blubbering, and begged me not to hurt him.
+Mr B .- It is not uncommon for those who are most cruel to be at the same time most cowardly; but what did you?
+H .-- Sir, I told him I did not want to hurt him; but that as he had meddled with me, I would not let him rise till he had promised not to hurt the poor beast any more, which he did, and then I let him go about his business.